-Elizabeth Greig brings over 25 years of healthcare experience to Blum Center for Health, where she is one of the founding practitioners.
-Her practice focuses on treating adults and teens with autoimmune conditions, women’s health concerns including menopause and premenstrual syndrome, gastrointestinal imbalances, fatigue and other chronic health conditions.
+Elizabeth Greig brings over 30 years of medical experience to Blum Center for Health, focusing on treating adults and teens with autoimmune conditions; women’s health including menopause, PCOS and premenstrual syndrome; genomics; gastrointestinal dysfunction; cholesterol and cardiometabolic risk; and other chronic health conditions.
 She combines functional medicine evaluations and treatments with a comprehensive lifestyle and nutrition approach in order to optimize health and wellness.

-Elizabeth did her graduate study at the Yale School of Nursing, earning a Masters of Science in Nursing, and went on to become an Assistant Professor of Nursing at Yale with a clinical practice in Primary Care.
-After Yale, she spent ten years offering voluntary service on a mobile medical clinic in rural India and also studied and practiced meditation.
+Elizabeth earned her Masters of Science in Nursing at the Yale School of Nursing and served on faculty as an Assistant Professor of Nursing at Yale with a clinical practice in Primary Care.
+After Yale, she spent ten years offering voluntary service on a mobile medical clinic in rural India where she also studied and practiced meditation.
 Elizabeth worked in internal medicine and as a hospitalist at CareMount Medical Group (formerly Mount Kisco Medical Group) before joining Blum Center.

 Elizabeth began her meditation and yoga practices before college and continues them to this day.
 Through her personal and professional practice, she has had many first-hand experiences of the power of the mind-body connection and ways to prevent stress from coming into the body, which she loves to share with her patients.
-She enjoys healthy cooking, biking and hiking in the Catskills and is always looking forward to her next visit to family in Guatemala, Mexico, and Hawaii.
+She enjoys healthy cooking, biking and hiking in the Catskills, and traveling to visit family in Guatemala, Mexico, and Hawaii.